How To Build A Personal Brand On LinkedIn To Improve Your Odds Of Landing A Top Internship

 Its not always that recruiters and others will look at the size of your network, but it doesn’t hurt that you have a broad network that you can engage with and learn from.
 Your engagement with your community or group can definitely help you establish your personal brand.

 There are many ways you can craft your Linkedin profile to standout amongst your peers and get noticed by a recruiter by trying some of the things listed above.
 You can establish your personal brand and tell what you might bring to a team or what kind of value you might create by writing your thoughts or engaging with posts from industry leaders and community members.
 But you know yourself best and you can only showcase your personality.
-We recommend that you start writing about yourself now and keep trying different angles until you’ve found your voice.
+We recommend that you start writing about yourself now to establish a personal brand on LinkedIn and keep trying different angles until you’ve found your voice.
 Good luck!

 Do You Want to Network Smarter and Faster?